JW30/pdf-extractor/README.md

-A simple Flask website to extract 8-digit product numbers from PDF files.
+A simple Flask web application to extract 8-digit product numbers from PDF files.

 The website: http://jw30.pythonanywhere.com